sigmie/sigmie.com/docs/v0/introduction.md

 Explore the documentation to learn about all the possible options for the above example.

-## Requirements
+## System Requirements

-The Sigmie system requirements:
+To use Sigmie, the following system requirements must be met:

 * PHP >= **8.1**
 * Elasticsearch **^7**

-## Security Vulnerabilities
+## Reporting Security Vulnerabilities

 If you discover a security vulnerability within Sigmie, please send an email to nico@sigmie.com.
 All security vulnerabilities will be promptly addressed.